-The only structures are paving or road surface treatments, guardrails and other traffic safety devices, and regulatory and advisory roadway signs.
-Residential structures and mostly agricultural buildings are located on adjacent properties.
+The only structures on the site (proposed roadways) are road surface treatments, and regulatory and advisory roadway signs.
+Residential structures and accessory and/or agricultural buildings are located on adjacent properties.

 d.
 Will any structures be demolished?
 If so, what?